 Clear Lake State Park is located near several towns.
 The town of Clear Lake has a thriving economy and a civic center, and Ventura and Garner are within just 13 miles of the park.
 If you would like to go shopping, you can visit Mason City which is 12 miles away and one of the largest retail centers in northern Iowa.

 The park roads are paved and offer a relaxing drive to your site.
-If you are arriving later than you expect, be sure to call ahead and let them know.
+If you are arriving later than you expected, be sure to call ahead and let them know.
 Park hosts are available at night to help with any problems that you may have.
-The park may close in case of heavy rain or snow storms, so call or check the park’s website for more information before visiting.
+The park may close in case of heavy rain or snowstorms, so call for more information before visiting.

-The campground at Clear Lake offers spacious and partially shaded lots with water and electric hookups available.
-There are eight sites that offer full hookups and eight sites that do not have electric hookups available.
+The campground at Clear Lake offers over 100 spacious and partially shaded lots with electric hookups available.
+There are eight sites that offer full hookups, and eight sites that do not have electric hookups available.
 The largest spot available is a 109-foot lot with water and electric hookups available.
 The lots are close to each other, but some of them offer you a bit of privacy.
 The sites are located on beautiful Iowan grasslands surrounded by woodlands.

 A dump station is open all year in the park to provide a place to empty your tanks.
-Amenities included are fire ring, hot showers, restrooms, and a picnic table.
+Amenities included are fire rings, hot showers, restrooms, and picnic tables.
 You are allowed to stay 14 days at a time and must reserve your spot four days ahead of time if you are paying online and 21 days ahead of time if you are paying by a check in the mail.
 You are welcome to bring your furbaby with you but keep them restrained and supervised at all times.

 The camp operates on a walk-in basis from late October to early April.
-During the rest of the year a quarter of the campsites are open on a first-come, first-served basis.
+During the rest of the year, a quarter of the campsites are open on a first-come, first-served basis.
 During the off-season, the park turns off the water to prevent the pipes from bursting in the winter, so if you plan to visit in the off season, remember to fill your tanks before you book your trip.
-However you can still enjoy all of the amenities if you come without a reservation including the picnic tables, fire rings, and dump station.

 From late fall to early spring, you can see many guests riding on their snowmobiles or skiing through the area.
 If you plan on going snowmobiling, then you should remember to bring your snowmobile license and registration.
 In the winter, there will be plenty of snow for you to ride on, so remember to dress warmly and wear your helmet when you head out of the rig.
 Ask the staff what trails they would recommend and what areas are restricted, so as to stay out of trouble and just have a wonderful time.